Tin Can Mysteries #7

 Their castaway is fleeing—from something almost too terrifying to put into words.
 But the Promised Land isn’t really, not if she doesn’t have the right paperwork and the right connections.

-While Eva and her detective husband, Vaughn, are just beginning their married life together, they’re also determined to help this desperate survivor keep her own family from being torn asunder.
+While Eva and her detective husband, Vaughn, are just beginning their married life together, they’re also determined to help this desperate survivor hang on to her tenuous lifeline.

 Can they untangle the web of nefarious fixers who work for other fixers—like an ugly, predatory food chain—before there’s a break in the links that plunges everyone they love into danger?